-You are currently viewing an older version of the documentation.
+If you are currently using version 5.x.x, we advise you to upgrade to the latest version before the EOL date.
 You can find the latest documentation here.

 Geneos Licence Daemon - Technical Reference